-4.6.14 Case or sensor leakage.
+- 4.6.14 Case or sensor leakage.
 A vacuum sufficient to produce a reading of approximately 40,000 feet shall be slowly applied to the static pressure connection of the altimeter, at which point the connection tubing shall be pinched off or otherwise completely sealed.
-The reading of the altimeter after one 1 minute shall not have changed more than 25 feet.
-Altimeters shall be tested individually in the vernier (VERN) mode.
-The entrapped volume including the pressure sensor shall not exceed 50 cubic inches.

-4.6.15 Scale error at -54°C (-65°F) (normal and standby mode).
-The altimeter shall be tested for standby scale error in the standby (primary) mode only in accordance with 4.6.10, except that during the test and for a period of 3 hours before the test, the altimeter shall be at a temperature of $-54^{\circ}C \pm 5^{\circ}C$ (-65°F ±9°F).
+The reading of the altimeter after 1 minute shall not have changed more than 25 feet.
+Altimeters shall be tested individually in the Vernier (VERN) mode.
+The entrapped volume including the pressure sensor shall not exceed 50 cubic inches. - 4.6.15 Scale error at -54°C (-65°F) (normal and standby mode).
+The altimeter shall be tested for standby scale error in the standby (primary) mode only in accordance with 4.6.10, except that during the test and for a period of 3 hours before the test, the altimeter shall be at a temperature of -54°C ±5°C (-65°F ±9°F).
 Electrical power shall not be applied to the altimeter during the three hour temperature exposure period.
 (The exposure and waiting period may be reduced to the period of time required to obtain thermal stability of the test unit as determined by a thermal survey.)
-After 115V 400Hz electrical power is applied, data shall be recorded for each applicable test point in Table IV.
+After 115V 400Hz electrical power is applied, data shall be recorded for each applicable test point in TABLE IV.
 The test shall be repeated for the normal mode.
 The master synchro shall be set to the electrical position corresponding to the altitude values.
-The data shall be recorded for the applicable test points in Table IV.
-Checks for proper operation of the baroset knob, and the control lever shall be made.

-4.6.16 Scale error at +71°C (+160°F) (standby and normal mode).
-The test specified in 4.6.15 shall be conducted, except that the temperature shall be 71°C $\pm$ 5°C (+160° $\pm$ 9°F).

-4.6.17 Lighting.
-Power shall be applied to the altimeter for performance of applicable Individual Tests of MIL-L-25467, MIL-L-27160 and MIL-L-85762.
+The data shall be recorded for the applicable test points in TABLE IV.
+Checks for proper operation of the baroset knob, and the control lever shall be made. - 4.6.16 Scale error at $+71^{\circ}$ C ($+160^{\circ}$ F) (standby and normal mode).
+The test specified in 4.6.15 shall be conducted, except that the temperature shall be 71° C $\pm 5^{\circ}$ C ($+160^{\circ} \pm 9^{\circ}$ F). - 4.6.17 Lighting.
+Power shall be applied to the altimeter for performance of applicable Individual Tests of MIL-L-25467, MIL-L-27160 for guidance only, and MIL-L-85762.
 The display elements shall be operated and checked during this test.
-The test shall be performed in the standby (primary) mode and repeated for the standby (secondary) mode, and the (battery operated) mode.

-4.6.18 Torque, push and pull.
-The following tests shall be conducted to demonstrate that the barometric setting mechanism shall not be damaged when subjected to the torque and push and pull forces on the knob as specified in 3.8.1.
+The test shall be performed in the standby (primary) mode and repeated for the standby (secondary) mode, and the (battery operated) mode. - 4.6.18 Torque, push and pull.
+The following tests shall be conducted to demonstrate that the barometric setting mechanism shall not be damaged when subjected to the torque and push and pull forces on the knob as specified in 3.9.1. - a.
+The presence of the required stops shall be verified.
+A twisting force of 6 inch-pounds shall be applied at the barosetting knob against each stop.